csh30096/Ambient_aware_VM_allocation/README.md

 ## How to use
 1. Set the one physical machine to global manager
+2. Set at least one pysical machine to local manager
-2. Setting the information of the VMs and PMs.
+3. Setting the information of the VMs and PMs.
-2. (In global manager machine) python global_allocator.py
+4. (In global manager machine) python global_allocator.py
+5. (In local manager machine(s)) gcc DCC_calculater.c -o DCC_calculater
+6. (In local manager machine(s)) ./DCC_calculater

 ## Dependencies
 - Python 3.7